tawi1/DotsTrafficCity/docs/source/structure.rst

 	.. image:: /images/road/installation/PedestrianNodeTransferService.png

-	.. note:: For example, can be useful to separate the `Home prefab` asset and its attached :ref:`Pedestrian nodes <pedestrianNode>`.
+	.. note:: For example, can be useful to separate the `Building prefab` asset and its attached :ref:`Pedestrian nodes <pedestrianNode>`.

 How To Use
 """"""""""""""